fbpx

 Legislative Changes and Decriminalization Efforts

-A recent study published by JAMA Psychiatry found that psilocybin treatment was associated with improvements in “depression severity, hopelessness, suicidal ideation and psychiatric distress,” highlighting some particularly very real implications offered by long-term research into psychedelic medication.
+A recent study published by JAMA Psychiatry found that psilocybin treatment was associated with improvements in “depression severity, hopelessness, suicidal ideation, and psychiatric distress,” highlighting some particularly very real implications offered by long-term research into psychedelic medication.

 Psychedelic therapies: tripping your way to mental health, one hallucination at a time.